 - highlights widgets

-Media and Public Relations manages all the relevant spaces on the homepage.
+Marketing and Communications manages all the relevant spaces on the homepage.

-In order for a story to be placed on the homepage, it must be deemed suitable by the Media and Public Relations Manager.
+In order for a story to be placed on the homepage, it must be deemed suitable by Marketing and Communications.
 Homepage content must:

 - support the University's strategic objectives